thirukkural2022/obedparla.com/drafts/mentals-models-react.md

 --- Show code of elements trying to be returned without a parent and the React error message ---

 How should React try to solve this?
-Run a bunch of functions in parallel?
-I don't know.
 It's far easier if everything _always_ has a parent.
-That enables it to run one function inside another one.
+That enables React to run one function inside another.
 Or a box within a box within a box, and you know, it's boxes all the way down.

 ## Rerendering: we all deserve a second⁽ᴺ⁾ chance

-After a component is mounted and rendered, it most likely will be re-rendered, many, many times.
-This is the hardest part to understand and the one that comes with most pitfalls.
+After a component is mounted and rendered, it will likely re-render many times.

-Re-rendering doesn't make our component behave any differently, the same mental model that applies to rendering applies to it too.
-However a few things a bit different.
-I think our mind can keep track of something happening for the first time with ease, but following when something happens many times and very quickly is challenging.
+For me this was the hardest part to understand and the one that came with most pitfalls, that's because re-rendering doesn't make our component behave any differently, the same mental model that applies to rendering applies to this part too.
+However a few things are different.

 Whenever a component re-renders, _everything_ inside of it will be re-run.
 All the logic is re-evaluated.
 All the conditionals are checked again, variables are re-assigned, functions re-created.

+// I don't like this explanation, I think the "throw the box away" idea is better

 So the way I think about re-rendering in my mental model, is to imagine my box being updated, it's washed of everything it currently has and is left sparkling